 - 1 tsp Black Pepper

 - In a bowl, combine ingredients for potatoes and toss until well coated.
-Spray baking sheet with cooking spray and put potatoes on sheet in a single layer.
+Place cooking rack on a parchment paper coverd baking sheet and spray cooking rack with cooking spray.
+Put potatoes on sheet in a single layer.
 Put into oven to cook for 25 minutes.

 - In a frying pan over medium high heat, add bacon pieces and cook until crispy.
 Remove to paper towel covered plate.
-Reserve bacon grease in pan.
+Reserve bacon grease in pan (at least 2 tablespoons).

-- While pork is cooking, start the cheese sauce.
-In a saucepan over medium heat, add butter and garlic powder.
+- In a saucepan over medium heat, add butter and garlic powder.
 Once melted whisk in flour and cook for 2 minutes.
-Whisk in chicken brother and cook for 3 minutes.
+Whisk in milk, ground mustard and paprika, cook for 3 minutes.
 Whisk in heavy cream and cook for 2 minutes.
 Whisk in cheese by the handful and cook another 2 minutes.
 Stir in jalapenos.
 Reduce heat to low and stir occasionally until ready to build nachos.

 - You can build nachos on individual plates or a family style platter.
 Start with potatoes, pour cheese sauce over and sprinkle with pork and bacon.
 Pour a little more cheese sauce over then top with scallions and jalapeno coins.